Lucien Bianchi: Racing career

 Lucien Bianchi's first race event was at the Alpine Rally in 1951.
 He won the 1957, 1958 and 1959 Tour de France as well as the Paris 1000 sports car race in the latter two years.

 He entered Formula One in 1959, although only with sporadic appearances at first.
 He drove various cars under the banner of the ENB team, including a Cooper T51, a Lotus 18 and an Emeryson.
 After a couple of races for the UDT Laystall team in 1961, driving another Lotus, he returned to ENB for whom he drove their ENB-Maserati.
 He finally secured a more regular drive in Formula One in 1968, with the Cooper-BRM team, although success was elusive despite a bright start.
 Bianchi managed his best Formula One performance, finishing third at the 1968 Monaco Grand Prix, in his first race for Cooper.

 Bianchi also raced touring cars, sports cars and rally cars, being successful in all disciplines, his biggest victories coming in the 1968 24 Hours of Le Mans, behind the wheel of a Ford GT40 with Pedro Rodríguez and at Sebring in 1962 with Jo Bonnier.
-He was also leading the 1968 London–Sydney Marathon when his Citroën DS collided with a non-competing car on the closed course in Sydney.
+He was also leading the 1968 London–Sydney Marathon when his Citroën DS collided with a non-competing car on the closed course near Nowra, 100 km south of Sydney.

 He was killed when his Alfa Romeo T33 spun into a telegraph pole during Le Mans testing in 1969.

-At Circuit Zolder, the fourth turn of the circuit, entering the back stretch, is named LucienBianchiBocht in his memory.
+At Circuit Zolder, the fourth turn of the circuit, entering the back stretch, is named Lucien Bianchibocht in his memory.